rabbitmq/rabbitmq-website/site/release-notes/README-3.0.0.txt

 bug fixes
-25045 don't drop subscriptions on consumer cancellation notification 25067 prevent header without colon from breaking all subsequent headers
+25045 don't drop subscriptions on consumer cancellation notification 25067 prevent header without colon from breaking all subsequent headers 24623 allow ACK to be sent after UNSUBSCRIBE

 enhancements
 25196 set AMQP reply-to header sensibly when using temporary queues